AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 `68 + 4 = 72`

-Divide by 34, which is the length of standard line minus the first 4 characters (ax xx) and last 2 characters (checksum).
+Divide by 34, which is the length of standard line (40 characters) minus the first 4 characters (ax xx) and last 2 characters (checksum).

 `72 / 34 = 2.117...`

-Round up (ceiling)
+Round up to nearest integer (ceiling)

 `ceil(2.117...) = 3`